 The leprechaun is a cobbler by trade.
-As cobblers were once in very high demand this is a trade which garnered a good income.
-You couldn't have all that money just lying around and as leprechauns are rumored to be a bit of a miser, his earnings would have squirreled away to a hidden location for safe keeping.
-This thus leading to rumors of a leprechaun's pot of gold at the end of the rainbow.
+Cobblers were once in very high demand so this is a trade which garnered a good income.
+You couldn't have all that money just lying around and as leprechauns are rumoured to be somewhat miserly in their ways, his earnings would be squirrelled away to a hidden location for safe keeping.
+This behaviour thus leading to rumours of a leprechaun's pot of gold at the end of the rainbow.

 Just in case you are not aware of the ownership rules to this pot of gold read on.
 It seems that the Irish are always looking to find that elusive pot of gold.
 If you are lucky enough to catch a leprechaun then he is obligated to reveal the location of his treasure to you, and if you can get to it before he, then you just may lay your hands on a good bit of spare pocket change.
 Never turn away from a leprechaun though as he will disappear and your search for him and his gold will have to begin anew.

 Looking For A True Irish Shamrock?

 Which species of clover provided the Irish shamrock leaf that Saint Patrick used to teach his followers is a mystery.
-Many people have tried to resolve this perplexity throughout the years but none have managed to discover the true plant of origin.
+Many people have tried to solve this perplexity throughout the years but none have managed to discover the true plant of origin.

 The shamrock species used was edible but scientists as well as the Irish people are in disagreement as to which clover it actually was.
 A poll taken indicated that the two most possible clovers are: Trifolium dubium known also as Lesser Clover or Trifolium repens also known as White Clover.
 It is Trifolium dubium which is most often sold in Ireland in association with St. Patrick's day.

-Good luck on finding a 4 leaf clover as there is only one in about every 10,000.
-So to find one is truly a lucky find indeed.
+Good luck on finding a 4 leaf clover as there is only one that shows up in about every 10,000.
+To find one is truly a lucky find indeed.